unknowtherwise67/Unified-Android-Tweaker/README.md

 - Linux Kernel 3 and/or Above.
 - UNLOCKED BOOTLOADER and Installed ROOT (Magisk - Version 20 and Above, KernelSU, etc).
 - Zygisk or similar supports if its better (Optional).
-- A little knowledges of technologies and experiences.
+- Knowledges of technologies and experiences.
 - Should work only on any Android devices.

 ## INSTALLATIONS